Ipstenu/genericond/readme.txt

 == Changelog ==

+= 2.0.9.3 =
+* 2013-08-26
+* Jetpack fixed their conflict (no change here)
+* Typo in Genericons example page
+* Minor CSS conflict with MP6 (affected menus)

 = 2.0.9.2 =
 * 2013-07-19
-* Corrected conflict with Jetpack
+* Rolled back change to correct conflict with Jetpack

 = 2.0.9.1 =
 * 2013-07-18